lodthe/clickhouse-playground/docs/api-specification.md

 Users interact with the platform via the exposed HTTP API.

-The project is in the incubating stage, so backward compatibility may be broken (in extreme situations).
+The project is in the beta stage, so backward compatibility may be broken (in extreme situations).

 ## Authorization and authentication